JustinSu77/Test/README.md

    // Store the value that has a key of "John" in johnScore johnScore := gradebook["David"]

-   // Since "David" does not exist in the float 0 will be printed fmt.Println(johnScore)
+   // Since "David" does not exist in the map, 0 will be printed fmt.Println(johnScore)
 }